hanswxj/icarus-cache/examples/lirs-vs-other-cache-replacement-policies/README.md

-# Compare on-path and off-path caching strategies
+# Compare LIRS and other cache replacement policies(LRU, SLRU, FIFO, RAND)

-This example runs experiments using different combinations of topologies, caching strategies, content popularity distributions and cache sizes and plot the results on a number of graphs.
+This example runs experiments using different combinations of topologies, caching strategies, content popularity distributions, cache sizes and cache policies and plot the results on a number of graphs.

 ## Run